albetnov/asmvc/readme.md

 # Simple PHP MVC

-Dibuat Oleh Albet Novendo. <br>
+Created By Albet Novendo. <br>

-# Kebutuhan
+# Requiresment

-- Apache2:
+- Apache2 with:
   - Rewrite
   - Override
-- mySQL (tidak wajib)
+- MySQL (If you need it.
+Right now ASMVC Support limited to MySQL only).
-- PHP 8.0 keatas
+- PHP 8.0 and upper

-# Cara pakai
+- Composer

+# How to install?

-1. Clone Repsository Ini.
+1. Clone this repository;
-2. Ketik composer install
+2. Type php asmvc (This will perform composer install if you haven't install the dependencies first);
-3. Selesai.

-# Lisensi

-Repository ini dilindungi oleh MIT.
+3. You're good to go.

-# Kontribusi dan masalah
+# License

-Anda bisa berkontribusi dengan melaporkan masalah ataupun menambah/memperbaiki fitur.
+This project is licensed under MIT.
+Copyright 2022

+# Contribution and Issues

+You can contribute to this project freely.
+It can be feature contributions, bug fix, bug report and many more.